lingxiaoW/PaperNotes/Paper Reading/Autonomous Driving/AD_notes/reason&react.md

   - **COT**: humans provide an example of how to break down the prompt into small pieces.
   - **In context learning**: provide the LLMs with specific examples and operational thoughts for AD, LLMs successfully navigated the challenges, underlining the importance of context.
+  - **My concerns**:
+    - Not mentioning the inference speed.
+    - Not mentioning what if other vehicles change its position.